MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/trusted-launch-vm-deploy.md

 This example shows entails a Trusted launch Arc VM running Windows 11 guest with BitLocker encryption enabled.
 Here the steps to exercise the scenario:

-1. Create a Trusted launch VM running a supported Windows 11 guest operating system.
+1. Create a Trusted launch Arc VM running a supported Windows 11 guest operating system.

 1. Enable BitLocker encryption for the OS volume on the Win 11 guest.